jaustinford/iac-deploy/README.md

 # iac-deploy

-Manage Terraform resources with a single pipeline using the wrapper, Terragrunt.
+Manage Terraform resources with a single pipeline.

 ## pipelines